Sustainable Vegetable Gardening

 Companion Planting With Garden Flowers

-When you're ready to plant your vegetable seed, consider companion planting, a concept that involves placing beneficial plants (the kind that attract helpful insects) in close proximity to your vegetables.
-Not only will you add color and fragrance to your garden, you'll help control pesky insects without using chemical pesticides.
+When you’re ready to plant your vegetable seed, consider companion planting, a concept that involves placing beneficial plants (the kind that attract helpful insects) in close proximity to your vegetables.
+Not only will you add color and fragrance to your garden, you’ll help control pesky insects.

 One of the most common companion pairs is marigolds with tomatoes, but recent studies at NC State University have discovered there are even more effective pairings.
 For example, tansy, a vigorous spreading perennial, provides homes for the largest variety of insects.
-Yarrow is another beneficial that attracts lady beetles, parasitic wasps and bees.
-Check the University Of Nevada Cooperative Extension's Intercropping Article for more ideas.
+Yarrow is another beneficial variety that attracts lady beetles, parasitic wasps and bees.

 Beating Garden Weeds